puppetlabs/puppetlabs-transition/README.md

 ## Limitations

-### The resource paramter must refer to a native type
+### The resource parameter must refer to a native type

 The `resource` parameter may only refer to a native type, it cannot refer to a defined type.
 This is because the transition provider operates on the catalog,